 But, I digress…

-This week the semi-finals are wrapping up, between France and Belgium, and England vs Croatia.
+This week the semi-finals are wrapping up between France vs. Belgium, and England vs Croatia.
 I am fully on Team England.
 My husband is Team Croatia, so it’s making for an interesting Wednesday.